Skip to main content

 Take the MCAT.

-To get into medical school, you need to take the 7.5 hour long Medical College Admissions Test (MCAT) for admission to medical school.
-You’ll need to spend a lot of time preparing for the exam, as it covers a range of topics such as biology, behavior, analysis and reasoning, and more.
-To get an idea of what your target MCAT score should be, you can check the average scores for admitted students at the medical schools to which you’re applying to.
+To get into medical school, you need to take the Medical College Admissions Test (MCAT), which is over six hours long.
+You’ll need to spend a lot of time preparing for the exam, as it covers a range of topics—such as biology, behavior, analysis and reasoning, and more.
+To get an idea of what your target MCAT score should be, you can check the average scores for admitted students at the medical schools to which you’re applying.

 See our post on navigating the pre-med track for more info on applying to medical school.